-The biggest misconception nowadays is that people think we all own yoga mats and wear tie-dyed tees.
+The biggest misconception nowadays is that people think we all own yoga mats and wear tie-dyed tees and camp everywhere.
 Just last week I was accused of this– oddly enough by someone who knows me well, which proves just how powerful stereotypes can be.
 I address this with my unwavering behavior.
 I have found that by example I can personally have the greatest impact on others.

-What are you strengths as a vegan athlete?
+What are your strengths as a vegan athlete?

 I can recover much faster than my fellow competitors after hard trainings and races.
 I am also rarely sick which gives me extra days to train.